BDC Hamburger Icon

 TipBottom line

-To prepare a cash flow statement, run a cash-flow report in your accounting software, or calculate it manually using your balance sheet and income statement.
+To prepare a cash flow statement, run a cash-flow report in your accounting software or calculate it manually using your balance sheet and income statement.
+Our free cash flow calculator is another useful tool for assessing the health of your company's cash flow.

 How to calculate your business’s valuation